 The village is also well-known for its community spirit with its annual open gardens festival being one of the village highlights.
 Bramshott itself lies just a mile or so from the centre of Liphook and offers all the delights of small village life, but with the benefits of superb facilities and amenities close to hand.

-Nearby, Grayshott offers more comprehensive amenities, including national and independent shops, school and easy access to Hindhead Commons, The Devils Punchbowl and Hindhead Tunnels.
+Nearby, Grayshott offers more comprehensive amenities, including national and independent shops, schools and easy access to Hindhead Commons, The Devils Punchbowl and Hindhead Tunnels.

 As you travel southbound on the old London to Portsmouth Road, you encounter Liss and Hill Brow, set in the South Downs National Park and once again offering many miles of footpaths, the area offers an impressive variety of homes, starting with the first time buyer apartments, all the way through to large country houses.
 Liss Village Centre offers a good selection of shops which cater for day to day needs, as well as a school and mainline railway station.
 Hill Brow offers some lovely views towards the Milland Valley with many walks across Durford Wood and Rogate Common and easy access to the market town of Petersfield which lies just to the south-west.